-- 3.1.3.1.5 Level 4 to Level 5 = average of 120 (athlete only score) or lower - 3.1.4 Maximum Averages - 3.1.4.1 The following are maximum averages for each level of competition that will be enforced at all sanctioned competitions.
-Scores not meeting these criteria may be subject to disqualification. - 3.1.4.1.1 Level 2 average of 70 or lower - 3.1.4.1.2 Level 3 average of 120 or lower (18 holes) - 3.1.4.1.3 Level 4 average of 70 or lower - 3.1.4.1.4 Level 5 average of 120 or lower - 3.1.4.2 For the purpose of submitting scorecards for an event, reviewing scores/scorecards for the consideration of moving athletes/teams up in level and the enforcement of maximum scores, please note that scores/scorecards from executive courses or Par 3 courses should not be submitted.
+3.1.4 Maximum Averages

+- 3.1.4.1 The following are maximum averages for each level of competition that will be enforced at all sanctioned competitions.
+Scores not meeting these criteria may be subject to disqualification. - 3.1.4.1.1 Level 2 average of 70 or lower (9 holes) - 3.1.4.1.2 Level 3 average of 120 or lower (18 holes) - 3.1.4.1.3 Level 4 average of 70 (or a comparable handicap index) or lower (9 holes) - 3.1.4.1.4 Level 5 average of 120 (or a comparable handicap index) or lower (18 holes) - 3.1.4.2 For the purpose of submitting scorecards for an event, reviewing scores/scorecards for the consideration of moving athletes/teams up in level and the enforcement of maximum scores, please note that scores/scorecards from executive courses or Par 3 courses should not be submitted. - 3.1.4.3 When reviewing averages from scorecards, considerations should be taken to compare the yardages played vs. the maximum yardages for Special Olympics golf competitions, to determine if any adjustments should be made. - 3.1.4.4 Use of a handicap index, via the World Handicap System for registration and divisioning of golfers competing in Levels 4 and 5 is encouraged.